GET IN TOUCH

 Steps to protect yourself include:

-• Preparing and sending documentation if you believe an error occurred or if your funds are protected under federal law, such as supplemental security income.
+• Prepare and send documentation if you believe an error occurred or if your funds are protected under applicable law.

 • Review your financial situation to determine whether you can pay the debt in full, request a payment plan, or file a challenge.

-• Consulting a tax professional or attorney who can explain defenses, exceptions, and relief options available under Iowa law.
+• Consult a tax professional or attorney who can explain defenses, exceptions, and relief options available under Iowa law.

-• Taking preventive action by filing tax forms on time, paying balances owed, and keeping current with employer withholding to avoid new debts.
+• Take preventive action by filing tax forms on time, paying balances owed, and keeping current with employer withholding to avoid new debts.

 Planning helps taxpayers avoid repeated levy actions.
 Individuals and businesses that maintain communication with the department, keep accounts current, and prepare for payment obligations are less likely to face frozen accounts or further collection actions.